prof-rossetti/intro-to-python/notes/devtools/vs-code.md

 > NOTE: VS Code has removed many of the helpful auto-complete snippets.
 So we need to configure our own if we want to use them.
 Try searching for a plugin related to Python snippets, or configure your own (see "Python Snippets" section below).

+> UPDATE: VS Code and the Pylance extension may give you irrelevant autocomplete suggestions.
+So consider disabling Pylance, and create your own auto-complete snippets instead (see "Python Snippets" section below).

 ### Python Snippets